 On April 10, 2006, the Company entered into a Note Agreement (the "Note Agreement") with The Prudential Insurance Company of America and certain other entities (collectively, "Purchasers").
 Pursuant to the Note Agreement, Purchasers acquired, in the aggregate, \$25,000,000 in 6.05% Senior Notes due April 10, 2016 (the "Notes").
 The Notes mature and become due and payable in full on April 10, 2016 (the "Payment Date").
 Prior to the Payment Date, the Company is obligated to make quarterly payments of interest during the term of the Notes, plus prepayments of principal of \$3,571,429 on April 10 of each year from 2010 to 2015, inclusive.
-The outstanding balance was \$17,857,143 and \$21,428,571 at June 30, 2011 and 2010, respectively.
-Of the outstanding balance, \$3,571,429 was classified as a current maturity of long-term debt at June 30, 2011 and 2010, respectively.
-The remaining \$14,287,714 and \$17,857,142 is classified as long-term debt as of June 30, 2011 and 2010, respectively.
+The outstanding balance was \$14,285,714 and \$17,857,143 at June 30, 2012 and 2011, respectively.
+Of the outstanding balance, \$3,571,429 was classified as a current maturity of long-term debt at June 30, 2012 and 2011, respectively.
+The remaining \$10,714,286 and \$14,285,714 is classified as long-term debt as of June 30, 2012 and 2011, respectively.
 The Company also has the option of making additional prepayments subject to certain limitations, including the payment of a Yield-Maintenance Amount as defined in the Note Agreement.
-In addition, the Company will be required to make an offer to purchase the Notes upon a Change of Control, and any such offer must include the payment of a Yield-Maintenance Amount.
+In addition, the Company will be required to make an offer to purchase the Notes upon a Change of Control, as defined in the Note Agreement, and any such offer must include the payment of a Yield-Maintenance Amount.
 The Note Agreement includes certain financial covenants which are identical to those associated with the revolving loan agreement discussed above.
 The Note Agreement also includes certain restrictive covenants that limit, among other things, the incurrence of additional indebtedness and the disposition of assets outside the ordinary course of business.
-The Note Agreement provides that it shall automatically include any covenants or events of default not previously included in the Note Agreement to the extent such covenants or events of default are granted to any other lender of an amount in excess of \$1,000,000.
-Following an Event of Default, each Purchaser may accelerate all amoun
+The Note Agreement provides that it shall automatically include any covenants or events of default not previously included in the Note Agreement to the extent such covenants or events of default not previously included in the Note Agreement to the extent such covenants or events of default not previo